fwanjala/Code_Maktaba_Data_Wrangling_R/README.md

 # Code Maktaba : Data Wrangling in R
-Files and Materials for Code Maktaba, Data Wrangling Event held at 20th July 2019, ALX, Nairobi, Kenya
+Files and Materials for Code Maktaba, Data Wrangling Event held on 20th July 2019 at ALX, Nairobi, Kenya